gorhgo3/gorhgo3/README.md

 - Dive into my repositories to see my journey and growth as a developer.
 - Reach out for collaborations, opportunities, or discussions about technology and coding adventures.
 - [[LinkedIn Profile]](https://www.linkedin.com/in/murray-sinclair-6a0922172/)

+## Pre-September 2023
+- **Various Python coding projects**: I engaged in various projects.
+Scripting and Server-side Rendering web pages.
+Before engaging with the Bootcamp through Dev Academy I hadn't delved into Git and Github.
+Which represents this lack of projects displayed
+- **December 2023**: Working to get many previous projects uplaoded and stored to Github Repositories.
+Currently in the process of tidying up my profile to represent those previous projects ⏳